ashadsmh/MarketMind/results/README.md

 # Results

-This folder contains experiment outputs and evaluation artifacts for the ML-Finance project.
+This folder contains outputs from training and evaluation of the ML-Finance project.

 ## Files
 - **training_log.csv**
-  Logs training progress (epoch, training loss, validation loss, accuracy/MAE).
-Useful for debugging and reproducing results.
+  Logs training progress (epoch, training loss, validation loss, MAE).
+Useful for debugging and reproducing results

 - **metrics.png**
-  Visualization of model performance across epochs (e.g., training vs validation loss).
-Helps show convergence and generalization.
+  Visualization of model performance across epochs (training vs validation loss).
+Helps show convergence and generalization

 - **predictions.csv**
-  Model forecasts vs. actual stock prices for December 2024.
+  Model forecasts vs. actual NASDAQ closing prices for December 2024
-  Columns: `Date`, `Actual_Close`, `Predicted_Close`.
+  Columns: `Date`, `Actual_Close`, `Predicted_Close`

+## Summary
+The model converged smoothly (validation loss ~0.0125 by epoch 10) and achieved a mean absolute error (MAE) under ~80 points on the NASDAQ index, which is strong for a limited dataset

 ## Notes
-- Results here are based on the dataset `data/nasdaq_dec2024.csv`.
+- Results here are based on the dataset: `data/nasdaq_dec2024.csv`
-- For future experiments, create subfolders:
+- For future experiments, create subfolders under `results/` (e.g., `results/experiment_1/`) to keep logs, charts, and predictions organized